RydynaAi/nlp-sentiment-analysis/README.md

 ## 📖 About

 <p>
-This is a university semester project (University of Bisha, 2026 – 1447H) that builds a complete
+This project implements a complete <b>sentiment analysis pipeline</b> from scratch — without relying on external NLP libraries for the core logic.
+Both the text preprocessing steps (inspired by NLTK) and the
-<b>sentiment analysis pipeline</b> from scratch — without relying on external NLP libraries for the core logic.
+<b>VADER</b> sentiment scoring engine are implemented manually in pure Python, using a custom dataset of
-Both the text preprocessing steps (inspired by NLTK) and the <b>VADER</b> sentiment scoring engine are implemented manually in pure Python, using a custom dataset of 120 text samples (reviews, tweets, and comments).
+120 text samples (reviews, tweets, and comments).
 </p>

 <table>